MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 1. On the **Highlights** tab, select **Draft an email**.

-1. Select the :::image type="icon" source="media/suggestions-icon.png" border="false"::: icon to see prompt suggestions.
+1. Select :::image type="icon" source="media/suggestions-icon.png" border="false"::: to see prompt suggestions.

 1. Select the prompt you want to use.